ChrisWren/grunt-filerev/README.md

   }
 }
 ```

+#### options.baseUrl

+Type: `String`

+The optional base url to add when using a CDN to deliver revisioned assets.

 #### Summary

 The task keeps track of all files created and its sources in a summary that is